Brandt Snedeker: 2007: PGA Tour Rookie of the Year

-Snedeker garnered immediate attention in January 2007 after shooting a course record equaling 61 in the first round of the Buick Invitational.
-He led the tournament by three strokes after 36 holes but due to a 74 in the third round he finished in third place.
-He made eight consecutive cuts starting at the Bob Hope Chrysler Classic in January and ending at the Arnold Palmer Invitational in March.
-In that span he recorded three top-25 finishes.
+In January 2007, Snedeker shot a 61 in the first round of the Buick Invitational, which tied the course record.
+He led the tournament by three strokes after 36 holes, but finished in third place with a 74 in the third round.
+He made eight consecutive cuts starting at the Bob Hope Chrysler Classic in January and ending at the Arnold Palmer Invitational in March, during which he recorded three top-25 finishes.
 In four tournaments in April, he made two cuts including a finish of T16 at the Verizon Heritage.
-From May to early June, Snedeker made the cut in two of the four tournaments he entered, including a T12 finish at the prestigious Players Championship.
+From May to June, Snedeker made the cut in two of four tournaments, including finishing with a tie for 12th place at the Players Championship.

 Snedeker then went on a hot streak starting at the Stanford St. Jude Championship on June 10.
 He finished in a tie for fifth at that tournament and by doing so surpassed $1 million in earnings on tour in 2007.
 He finished in a tie for 23rd at the U.S. Open the following week.
 In early July he recorded two top-10 finishes, including a tie for 10th at the Buick Open.
 This finish put Snedeker into the top 100 of the Official World Golf Ranking for the first time.

 Later in July, Snedeker finished in a tie for 7th at the Canadian Open.
 A fortnight later he played in the PGA Championship for the first time and finished in a tie for 18th place.
 Snedeker picked up his first PGA Tour victory the next week at the Wyndham Championship in North Carolina.
 This win propelled him to a world ranking of 55th.
 The Wyndham Championship was the last regular season event before the FedEx Cup Playoffs.
 Snedeker entered the playoffs in 9th place in the point standings.
 He played in all four playoff events, recording finishes of missed cut, T47, T14 and T29.
 Snedeker finished in 20th place in the final points standings, which earned him a bonus check of $225,000.
 Due to his fine debut performance on tour, Snedeker was named the PGA Tour Rookie of the Year for 2007.
 He entered 29 PGA Tour events in 2007, making 23 cuts.
 He had one win, a third-place finish, six top-10 finishes and 13 top-25 finishes.
 He earned $2,836,643 which put him in 17th on the final money list and he finished 2007 ranked 47th in the world rankings.